tidwall/secret/README.md

 # secret

 A simple utility for encrypting and decrypting data in Go.

-*uses AES-256-CFB with a crypto random IV*
+(AES-256-CFB)

 ## Install